ahixon/jvc-remote/README.md

 # jvc-remote

-Remote control library and web server for JVC projectors that communicate over RS232.
+Remote control library and tiny web server for JVC projectors that communicate over RS232.

 ## Dependencies

 * pyserial for communication with projector -- `pip install serial`
-* (optionally) Flask for web remote/API -- `pip install flask`

 ## Usage